 -

 Now, you have generated your keys, we need to give the public key to GitHub.
-Return to GitHub in your web browser, click on your profile image in the top-right corner of the screen and select Settings:
+Make sure you are still logged in to GitHub in your web browser then click here to go to the right page (or if that doesn’t work, click on your profile image → Settings in the top-right corner of the screen, select SSH and GPG Keys from the menu on the left, then click the Green New SSH Key button).

 , and click the green Add SSH Key button to finish:If all has gone to plan, you should not be able to see it listed in your SSH & GPG Keys page: